 Modern electric radiators are lauded for their versatility when it comes to installation.
 Compared to extending a central heating system, fitting electric radiators is a breeze and won’t cost you a penny to install depending on what type of setup you choose.
-Some people opt to have their radiator act as a freestanding unit that they can move from room to room whenever the need arises, whereas others prefer to wall mount their heaters for a permanent heating solution.
-Wall mounting is by far the most popular choice of the two but there’s a further consideration that needs to be made if you’re deciding on this type of installation: do you wall mount your radiator DIY or go for a hardwired finish?
+Some people opt to have their radiator act as a freestanding unit that they can move from room to room, whereas others prefer to wall mount their heaters for a permanent heating solution.
+Wall mounting is by far the most popular choice of the two but there’s a further consideration that needs to be made: do you wall mount your radiator DIY or go for a hardwired finish?

 Should I Choose DIY Installation?

-One of the draws of DIY installation is the speed at which you can get your heating system installed, providing you’re only fitting one or two radiators yourself.
+One of the draws of DIY installation is the speed at which you can get your heating system up and running.
 Forget about extending pipework or costly callouts – if you’re a dab hand at DIY, you can install an electric radiator in no time at all.
 When speed is essential, DIY installation is the clear choice.
 You might be refurbishing a bedroom for a tenant and need it ready by a strict deadline, or perhaps you’re getting the spare room ready for guests.
-By fitting your own wall mounted electric radiators, you can get these spaces ready in no time and – more importantly – at zero cost to yourself.
+By fitting your own wall mounted electric radiators, you can get these spaces ready in no time and at zero cost to yourself.